miriamkos/rdm-configurable-content-donders/doc/help/user-manual/archive-publish-collections/publish-dsc-share-data.rst

 .. figure:: images/switch_to_reviewable_external.jpg

 A collection-specific URL is available specifically for external reviewers to access your collection.
 This URL should only be shared with the editor of the journal to which you send your manuscript.
-You can retrieve the URL by clicking the &lsquo;get reviewer access URL&rsquo; button.
+You can retrieve the URL by clicking the "get reviewer access URL" button.
 Any reviewer that uses the link is added to the DSC having the same rights a viewer has.

 .. figure:: images/get_reviewer_access_url.jpg

 When sharing the URL with the journal editor, make sure to include a small explanation about how to access the repository and download data.
-Here&rsquo;s a template e-mail that you can use for that:
+Here's a template e-mail that you can use for that:

 ::